gilfuser/tidal_snipgen.nvim/README.md

 q.added_synthDescs = q.added_synthDescs ?
 SynthDescLib.global.synthDescs.keys;
 ```

-Don't use `~dirt.loadSoundFiles` or other ways to load sound files.
-Let the code in provided file `tidal_snipgen.scd` do the samples loading.
+Don't use ` ~dirt.loadSoundFiles ` or other ways to load sound files.
+Let the code in the provided file `tidal_snipgen.scd` do the samples loading.

 The samples monitor (more about that in Usage) have a GUI, where you can configure the output buses and volume.
 It's in the file `tidal_sg_samp_monitor.scd`.
 Put it also the SD startup.